dgirotti/dgirotti/README.md

 Conduct root causes analysis for identified issues and provide recomendations for improvements.

 Participate in the design and implementation of testing process and best practices.

+Evaluate tests to be automated by the automation team to optimize workflow and testing efficiency.

 Mentored new QA team members.